 Rottnest Island is near Perth, in Western Australia.
 It’s 20km away from the continent.

-Did you like this day trip itinerary on Rottnest Island?
+Did you like this day trip itinerary to visit Rottnest Island?
 Add it to your Pinterest board.